twhite96/made-mistakes-gatsby/src/posts/mastering-paper/paper-3-features.md

 Much like the complete UI overhaul in [version 1.6.1](http://news.fiftythree.com/post/79379441335/the-paper-ios-7-update-is-here-brighter-fresher), I got the sense that the team at FiftyThree re-evaluated every bit of the app for 3.0.
 Even if that meant modifying Paper's defining characteristics[^changes] to make the experience more intuitive and fluid.

 [^changes]: Yes the journal book view and zoom loupe have gone away.
-Change is good, deal with it :sunglasses:.
+Change is good, deal with it.

 ![Paper 3.0 App Store screenshot](../../images/paper-3-store.jpg)